 By Paul Kirvan

-Outsourcing disaster recovery (DR) and business continuity (BC) services can save you money and increase productivity by transferring some IT functions
+Outsourcing disaster recovery (DR) and business continuity (BC) services can save you money and increase productivity by transferring some IT functions to experienced third parties, but it also has its downsides.

 In this tutorial, you'll learn who should outsource DR services, vendors in the DR/BC space, and how to choose a provider.